libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 We need to define a function that updates the QM region at the beginning of each extrapolation cycle.
-As before, we need to find the position of the crack tip and then update the hysteretic QM region.
+As before, we need to find the position of the crack tip and then update the :ref:`hysteretic <hysteretic>` QM region.
 Note that now a previous QM region exists and its atoms should be passed to the :func:`~quippy.lotf.update_hysteretic_qm_region` function.
 The current QM atom list can be obtained with the